 Retention Trends at DePaul

-- DePaul's retention and graduation rates in 2016 were at 85 percent first-year retention, 59 percent four-year graduation and 73 percent six-year graduation.
+- DePaul's retention and graduation rates in 2017 were at 84 percent first-year retention, 60 percent four-year graduation and 71 percent six-year graduation.
 All three metrics have shown gradual gains over the past fifteen years even as the size of the entering freshman class has doubled.
 First-year retention is consistently high, over 80 percent for the past fifteen years.
-The four-year and six-year rates are comparable with all-time highs and both have improved significantly over the past decade.
+The four-year rate is an all-time high, and both the four-year rate and six-year rate have improved significantly over the past decade.

 Comparison with National Rates